 6. Don’t Buy Boxes – Get Recycled Ones

 Gone are the days when you could dumpster dive for boxes.
 Now, most establishments use a box crusher.
 However, you can call ahead and ask grocery stores and other markets to hold boxes.
 They are always happy to oblige since it means less work crushing them.
 You can always place an ad on social media asking for boxes too.
-There are so many options out there that you should never pay for them.

 7. Don’t Over-Pack Your Boxes